AdobeDocs/experience-platform.en/help/destinations/destination-sdk/configure-amazon-s3-destination-with-file-formatting.md

 >
 >The functionality to configure file-based destinations using Adobe Experience Platform Destination SDK is currently in Beta.
 The documentation and functionality are subject to change.

 This page describes how to use Destination SDK to configure an Amazon S3 destination with custom file formatting options.
-You can create a private destination
+This page shows all the configuration options available for Amazon S3 destinations.
+You can edit the configurations in the steps below or delete certain parts of the configurations, as needed.

 ## Prerequisites {#prerequisites}